Humidity and wooden pendulums

 5 July There has been some improvement with smaller variations.
 The kinks in the clock and humidity graphs still change in the same direction so it is still over-compensating slightly.
 That means when the humidity increases the clock goes faster.
 So the block should be even shorter.

-11 July I started recording again with a shorter wood block.
+11 July I started recording again with a shorter wood block, see below.

 19 July After an excellent start the pendulum became erratic.
 It seems that the wood block, currently 12mm high, is now too short.
 I will let it run a few more days and see what happens.